abhisheknishantpuresoftware/ha/googlebackup/README.md

-This is a folk of [Backup to Google Drive Add-on](https://github.com/samccauley/addon-hassiogooglebackup#readme) credit by samccauley.

-I will periodically check and update this add-on following the original release.
-There will be some delay since I need to review the compatibility with other add-on before publish.
-Please understand.

 # Backup to Google Drive
 ![Logo][logo]
-## Overview

 This add-on will upload files from your hass[]().io backup folder (typically .tar files created by the hass[]().io SnapShot feature) to your Google Drive.

-A few key things to note:
-1. This add-on asks only for permission to add new files to your Google Drive, and to manage the files that it adds.
-It will not have permission to view any files on your Google Drive that it did not create itself.
-This is to protect the contents of your Google Drive.
-2. This add-on exposes a Web User Interface for obtaining your authorization to upload files to your Google Drive.
-Once that authorization is established, the Web User Interface is no longer needed - it exists only for this initial setup.
-3. Backups are performed by executing a REST service exposed on the same port as the Web User Interface.
-Find [more information on the doBackup service operation below](#Calling-the-`doBackup`-Operation).
-You can use [Home Assistant's RESTful Command](https://www.home-assistant.io/components/rest_command/) to integrate this add-on's REST service opertion into your own scripts and automations.
-You may want to use a REST testing tool like [Postman](https://www.getpostman.com/) to perform initial testing.
-4. Optionally, you may configure this add-on to purge older files from your hass[]().io backup folder.
-5. Optionally, you may also configure this add-on to purge older files from the Google Drive folder that your are archiving your snapshots to.
+## Installation
+1. Add the repository URL via the Hassio Add-on Store Tab: `https://github.com/homematevn/ha`

-## Configuration Options
+## Configuration
 Example configuration:
 ```
 {"fromPattern" : "/backup/*.tar",